virgili0/Virgilio/serving/paradiso/virgilio-teaching-strategy/virgilio-teaching-strategy.md

 The guide is built using these relevant materials as well as the personal experiences of the author, who has spent a good amount of time documenting and testing techniques and approaches, both on himself and as a teacher.

-## Prerequisites
-It is recommended to read all the Paradise guides prior to this one.

-## Time to read
-30 minutes.

 # Index
 - [The Art of War](#The-Art-of-War)